 In an Excel-based budget process, collaboration means emailing a spreadsheet back and forth, which means version control and loss of functionality with any complicated formulas are prevalent problems.

 From a budget director’s standpoint, a budgeting tool needs to allow the budget to be viewed by the various stakeholders.
 If there was one place where everyone could view and develop the budget, and challenge and modify line items as a budget building team, our process would be more strategic and streamlined.

 Visibility During the Process

 One of my most nerve-wracking months as a budget director was the annual lull between sending out those hundreds of budget forms and waiting, seemingly forever, while everyone completed their individual line item budgets.
 It was only after all those forms came back that I could put Humpty Dumpty back together again in all his spreadsheet glory and see my $1.7 billion dollar budget in its entirety.
 I wanted to see budget owners actively working to build their budgets.
 It was important to understand what they were budgeting for so we could gain a sense of how large or small our staffing changes might be, and ensure that planned contracts were being funded appropriately.

 Strategic Planning and Resource Allocation

-The biggest issue with an Excel-based process is that it forces budget builders to think of rows and columns rather than big picture about the overall plan.
+The biggest issue with an Excel based process is that it forces budget builders to think in rows and columns rather than big picture about the overall plan.
 School and department leaders get completely tied up in the process of filling out their spreadsheets, funding rules and deadlines that they aren’t able to thoughtfully engage in the process to ensure the most effective use of funds.